TZstatsADS/ads-spring2023-project2-group8/README.md

 	+ Tang, Qingyang
 	+ Zhang, Zixun

-+ **Project summary**: In this project, we developed a shiny app on NYC housing.
-In this app, we track the effect of covid-19 on housing from 3 dimensions:
++ **Project summary**:
+ In this project, we developed a shiny app on NYC housing.
+We track the effect of covid-19 on housing from 3 dimensions:

   Distribution of housing units(number of bedrooms) of newly built houses